RustFestEU/2017.rustfest.eu/location.md

     <h1>Next stop: Kyiv</h1>

 <p>Kyiv is a wonderful place!
 The city is very old with some parts dating back to 5th century CE.
-For a long time it was a cultural and political center of Eastern Europe, the birthplace of the modern Ukrainian, Russian, and Belarussian culture.
+For a long time it was a cultural and political center of Eastern Europe, the birthplace of the modern Ukrainian, Russian, and Belarusian culture.
 Over centuries the city changed hands between Lithuania, Poland, and Russian Empire, and their influences created a unique mixture of architectural and artistic styles.</p>

 <p>Today, Kyiv is a vibrant city home to around 3 million people.
 It hosted the UEFA Euro 2012 final.
 It will also host the Eurovision Song Contest, and Dota2 Final Season Major this year.</p>
   </section>